-- 4 cups peeled and sliced fresh peaches (about 8 peaches)
+- 4 cups peeled and sliced fresh peaches about 8 peaches

-- 2 ½ cups sugar, divided
+- 2 ½ cups sugar divided

-- 2 tblsp. flour
+- 2 tablespoons all-purpose flour

-- ½ tsp. salt
+- ½ teaspoon salt

-- 3 eggs, beaten
+- 3 eggs beaten

 - ½ pint heavy whipping cream

-- 1 tblsp. vanilla
+- 1 tablespoon vanilla

 - 1 quart whole milk